fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 Other recipes and custom recipes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The MNIST example above uses rate coding because it converts ReLU activations to IF neurons.
+The MNIST example above uses rate coding to convert ReLU activations to IF neurons.
 Transformer models can use ``TransformerSpikeEquivalentRecipe`` instead:

 .. code-block:: python

     recipe = ann2snn.TransformerSpikeEquivalentRecipe()
     td_model = ann2snn.Converter(recipe=recipe).convert(transformer_ann)

 This recipe does not need a dataloader, does not insert ``VoltageHook``, and does not run rate-coding calibration.
-It replaces currently supported ANN modules and attention calls with TD / spike-equivalent operators.
-It does not claim fully spike-driven LLM conversion.
+It replaces currently supported ANN modules and attention calls with TD / spike-equivalent operators, but does not cover fully spike-driven LLM conversion.

 To add a new conversion algorithm, subclass ``ConversionRecipe`` and override only the steps you need.
-Methods that are not overridden use the base no-op implementation.
-A recipe is not an executor and should not provide ``convert()``, ``run()``, or ``__call__()``:
+Unoverridden methods use the base no-op implementation.
+A recipe is not an executor and should not provide ``convert()``, ``run()``, or ``__()``:

 .. code-block:: python